 There is also an essential distinction between business debt and nonbusiness debt.
-According to the Internal Revenue Service (IRS), business debts come from operating your business, while nonbusiness bad debts are debts for which the primary motive for incurring the debt was not business-related.
+According to the IRS, business debts come from operating your business, while nonbusiness bad debts are debts for which the primary motive for incurring the debt was not business-related.

 Examples of business bad debts from the IRS include: